How Understanding Attachment Can Help You Get off the Rollercoaster

 Looking at attachment theory can help us understand a bit more about what is going on underneath these puzzling and distressing behaviours.

-According to psychoanalyst John Bowlby, we are all hard-wired for attachment and our early environment, including caregiver relationships will influence the way we think about relationships into adulthood.
+According to psychoanalyst John Bowlby, we are all hard-wired for attachment and our early environment, especially our relationships with caregivers will influence the way we think about relationships into adulthood.
 Current research has supported the idea that people with insecure and/or disorganised attachment are at risk of developing BPD and that the diagnosis is associated with one of these two attachment styles.

 Attachment theory explains that people with an insecure attachment style will feel less secure in relationships, unable to withstand the ups and downs of being involved with someone over time.
 They often need reassurance and will likely be very sensitive to any sign that their boyfriend or girlfriend (or friend) is losing interest.